This post is also available in: हिन्दी (Hindi)

 – People with a single kidney

-– People whose work requirements can’t support a sudden onset of pain such as pilots or defense forces.
+– People whose work requirements can’t support a sudden onset of pain such as pilots or defense forces for Kidney Stones treatment.

 – People with an underlying condition that can affect kidney function such as hypertension, diabetes, etc.